Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 • Push yourself as you train to walk a little faster or a little further each time.
 But stop if anything hurts!

-• Mix in other exercises—walk the dog, take the stairs, walk to the shops, or get off the bus a stop early.
+• Mix in other exercises—walk the dog, take the stairs, walk to the shops, or get off the bus a stop early, take a yoga class or simple weight training.

 The key is to get active and stay active.
 If you’re carrying a few extra kilos, try to lose some.
-Most people plan their Camino months in advance—use that time wisely.
-But don’t rush—start slowly and build up your fitness.
+Most people plan their Camino months in advance so use that time wisely.
+But don’t rush; start slowly and build up your fitness.

 • Train in the gear you plan to wear.